 When will graduates receive specific information regarding commencement?

-Degree candidates will be sent information from the Office of the Vice Provost by early February (by email).
+Degree candidates will be sent information from the Office of the Academic Affairs by early February (by email).
 This includes information for obtaining your cap and gown, ceremony and lunch tickets, etc. The Registrar's office will also be sending information via email.
 All commencement information will be posted on this website and will be updated as new information becomes available.

 Will my parents also receive information?

 You can direct your parents and guests to the commencement website for information about commencement day.
-A mailing from the Office of the Vice Provost will be sent to parents with the commencement website information.
+A mailing from the Office of Academic Affairs will be sent to parents with the commencement website information.
 All commencement information for parents and graduates is on the website.

 Do we need tickets for the Baccalaureate Mass?